Senuri2000/Senuri2000/README.md

 ## About Me

-I am a biomedical engineer with a strong interest in coding and its applications in healthcare.
-My goal is to leverage technology to improve patient care, drive innovation, and make a positive impact in the field of biomedicine.
+Passionate life science enthusiast merging coding and healthcare for a healthier future.
+Join me in exploring projects that leverage technology to enhance patient care and drive innovation in biomedicine.

 ## Projects